Yuvasree9/Supervised-Spam-detection-/README.md

 This is about my simple project on classifying spam and ham mails from my inbox using naive bayes classification in Supervised machine learning Techniques.

-Feel Free to drop your comments and your feedback here - [Email Me](mailto:yuvasree.t9@gmail.com) ( Hoping that it won't fill my inbox with spam mails :) )
+Feel Free to drop your comments and your feedback here - [Email Me](mailto:yuvasree.t9@gmail.com) ( Hoping that it won't fill my inbox with spam messages :) )

 Thanks for reading!!